+The pendant consists of 2 separate modules: the computer module, and LCD screen/enclosure.
 In general, the pendant/computer module is best diagnosed by eliminating all other possible alternatives.
 The following table lists some problems and what these problems can lead to.

-Possible problems Can lead to Poor cable connections Make sure all cables are properly fastened.
+Possible problems Can lead to Poor cable connections There are 4 cable connections (6 spindle control) to the left side of the pendant.
+Make sure all cables are properly fastened.
 Pendant locks up Press the E-stop button and see if lock up clears if not then do the following: Turn the pendant off, wait at least 30 seconds, and turn it back on and check to see if the malfunction has been reset.
 No voltage to RSG port RSG will not work - should be 5 DC volts present Check with a voltmeter.
 Low voltage to flash drive or slave board.
-(SM Model) Can cause the system to lock up and the flash drive to act abnormally.
+Can cause the system to lock up and the flash drive to act abnormally.
 Check voltage to power cable at flash drive module with voltmeter.
 It should be 4.8 DC volts and above.
 Lower values than this can cause problems.
-Flash disk failure (SM Model) If the flash disk fails, the system will not boot up or operate.
+Flash disk failure If the flash disk fails, the system will not boot up or operate.
 It will need to be replaced.
 All programs and machine configurations will be lost.
-Make sure to back up your flash drive from time to time.
-Only the flash drive module will need to be replaced.
+Make sure to back up your flash disk from time to time.
 Floppy disk failure Will not allow user to save or pull up programs from a floppy disk.
 Can the floppy drive format a disk?
 See Section 4.3.1.
-LCD backlight burns out (Edge & SM Model) Check all cable connections to LCD, distribution board and computer module.
+LCD backlight burns out Check all cable connections to LCD, distribution board and computer module.
 Make sure the power is turned off before doing so.
 Faulty E-stop switch It can be stuck open or closed (pressed).
 If it is stuck closed the pendant will need to be replaced because the user will have no way to get rid of the message.
 If it is open it will allow the machine to still operate but it will be unsafe for the user.
-The pendant will still need to be replaced - SM and Edge.
+The pendant will still need to be replaced.
 Overlay failure (keys on pendant) Certain buttons on overlay do not work.
-Do code 81 to verify each key beeps - SM and Edge.
+Do code 81 to verify each key beeps.
 Low voltage to pendant or current spikes 1 amp fuse in pendant blows.
 Pendant will not turn on.

-4.3.1 Checking Floppy Drive by Formatting a Disk - SM Model

-- 1. Find a new disk and install in floppy drive.

-- 2. Install keyboard into middle port.

-- 3. Press CTRL ESC to get to start menu.

-- 4. Press R for run.

-- 5. Type Format a: press enter.

-- 6. If the format works your disk drive is working.
+- 4.3.1 Checking Floppy Drive by Formatting a Disk - 1.
+Find a new disk and install in floppy drive. - 2.
+Install keyboard into middle port. - 3.
+Press CTRL ESC to get to start menu. - 4.
+Press R for run. - 5.
+Type Format a: press enter. - 6.
+If the format works your disk drive is working.
 If format does not work, reboot control and see if it now works.
-If it does not work replace the computer module.

-- 7. Press ALT ESC to get back to PT4 software.
+If it does not work replace the computer module. - 7.
+Press ALT ESC to get back to PT4 software.